MALVA sylvestris

 ____________________________________

-Malva sylvestris is a British wildflower that has become 'civilised' for use in gardens.
-In the wild, it can form almost a bush, or scramble through hedges and other plants to a height of several feet.
+Malva sylvestris is a British wildflower that is happy in many different situations.
+In open places, including cliff tops, it can form almost a bush, or scramble through hedges and other plants to a height of several feet.
 It has hairy stems and large lobed leaves, with mauve, five-petalled flowers with deeper lines on in the leaf axils.
-Garden forms are less rampant, with more rounded flowers in various shades of mauve with deeper markings and sometimes a darker eye.
+There are garden hybrids that are less rampant, with more rounded flowers in various shades of mauve with deeper markings and sometimes a darker eye.

 ____________________________________